Picture 1 – Temporary electrical submain cables

 Would you believe it if I say that the above picture was a distribution system for a temporary electrical supply at a building under construction?

 I took the above picture quite a while back.
-I thought I was interesting.
+I thought it was interesting.

 You can see the rest of the pictures here, Temporary electrical distribution.